Change Healthcare Inc. [CHNG] could give the highest percentage gains? Check Out this Analysis

 Change Healthcare Inc. [NASDAQ:CHNG]: Analyst Rating and Earnings

 Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
 As it relates to Change Healthcare Inc. [CHNG] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
 On average, stock market experts give CHNG an Buy rating.
-The average 12-month price forecast for this stock is $9.37, with the high estimate being $22.00, the low estimate being $13.00 and the median estimate amounting to $18.50.
-This is compared to its latest closing price of $9.05.
+This is compared to its latest closing price of $8.80.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Change Healthcare Inc. [CHNG] is sitting at 4.93.
 This is compared to 1 month ago, when its average rating was 4.73.